Camino Portugués Coastal Way: Stage 2

 A local breakfast is included each morning which usually consists of a coffee and bread with jams.
 Lunch and dinner are not included as standard so you are free to choose from the available options.

-The Camino Portuguese coastal route is not as well way-marked as the main Camino Portuguese.
+The Camino is largely well signposted and relatively easy to follow.
+Yellow shells and arrows guide you along the way.
+However, the Camino Portugues Coastal Way still has some gaps in the signage.
+Therefore, pay attention at crossroads and use your route descriptions, which are provided in a detailed information pack at your first accommodation.
 You can use the Macs Adventure Smartphone App which has maps, GPS tracks, and daily route information for straightforward navigation.
 Simply download the GPS tracks for offline use and follow the route on your phone with the assurance that navigation will be simple, and you can’t get lost.
 You will find more information on downloading the app in your Macs Adventure Account.

 - Accommodation in small rural hotels and hostels in twin/double rooms with en-suite W/C